5. A Ministerial Student Speaks

 Not only did he encourage me.
 He even came to that church one weekend to hold a revival over a weekend.
 Witnessing to the ex-convict, who worked as a plumber and lived next to the church building, was thrilling to him.
 Trying to interest one of the city firemen in attending church was also part of his weekend.

 Of course, the weekend would not have been complete if we hadn't taken time to look at horses in that part of the country.
-His smile widened and his red hair shone in the sun as he fixed his eyes upon a champion quarterhorse.
+His smile widened, and his red hair shone in the sun as he fixed his eyes upon a champion Quarter Horse.
 In terms of horses, his first love was for the Tennessee Walker, but he knew good horses when he saw them, and he loved to see them.

 Whatever Paul was doing was the greatest.
-Wherever he was, was the best.
+Wherever he was, it was the best place.
 The revival he was holding was most outstanding.
 He was happy anyplace he might be, for he knew he was in God's will.
 As he came for our revival, he was thrilled with the work done and the bright future of the church in the small town.
 In some quiet moments, he asked me, "Have you thought about going to seminary?"
-He knew the needs of the pastorate were demanding and pastors needed to be prepared to do their best.
+He knew the needs of the pastorate were demanding, and pastors needed to be prepared to do their best.
 The weekend revival closed, but the influence of Paul McGrady lived on in my heart.
-His suggestions of making sure (1) that all the city officials were met, (2) that I got acquainted with the newspaper editor, and (3) that I got new prospects from the new move-in list at the water department, were all tried and carried out.
+His suggestions of making sure (1) that all the city officials were met, (2) that I got acquainted with the newspaper editor, and (3) that I got new prospects from the new move-in list at the water department were all tried and carried out.

-In class, he said that God wants a church to grow.
+In class, he said God wants a church to grow.
 In the field, he proved it to me.
 He changed me from being a drifting, nonchalant ministerial student to someone who could hardly wait to get out to pastor a congregation.
 One year and 15 credit hours of classes under McGrady and my life and ministry were turned around from half-heartedly facing a life of ministry to being wholehearted, positive-thinking, and Christ-centered in fulfilling my call to ministry.

 What can one say about a person who has completely changed his life for the good?
 Where does one finish?
-Paul Judson McGrady believed that the ministry is the highest, holiest, hardest, and happiest calling.
+Paul Judson McGrady believed the ministry is the highest, holiest, hardest, and happiest calling.
 He was a force for good, a changer of lives, a dynamo of energy.
 Most of all, he was a soul winner.

 -- Jim Cummins